 In the operation of our business we will collect and process data that is provided to us by our clients/customers.
 Personal information about your employees and learners may be included in this data and it is important that you have in place contractual agreements with these individuals on how you will use this information and with whom it could be potentially shared.
 We require all our customers to be compliant with the General Data Protection Regulations 2018.

-By providing personal data by email, phone or other methods you are giving Cognet Limited consent to process this data and confirm you have obtained the appropriate consent from these individuals for their personal data to be processed by Cognet Limited.
+By providing personal data by email, phone or other methods you are giving Cognet Occupational Safety and Health Limited consent to process this data and confirm you have obtained the appropriate consent from these individuals for their personal data to be processed by Cognet Occupational Safety and Health Limited.

-Cognet Limited will retain this data for the legitimate purposes of delivering services for the duration that you remain a Cognet Limited customer.
+Cognet Occupational Safety and Health Limited will retain this data for the legitimate purposes of delivering services for the duration that you remain a Cognet Occupational Safety and Health Limited customer.

 We collect your personal data when you enrol on a course delivered by us.
 This also includes courses organised and provided by your employer and/or contracting local authority.
 Personal information is collected to undertake basic training, certification functions and attendance reporting.
 The personal data is usually limited to name, date of birth, work/contact address and email address.
 Additionally, depending on the awarding body your gender, contact telephone number and Unique Learner Number may also be requested.

 All information collected on behalf of awarding bodies is subject to their own GDPR policy and compliance.
 Details of which can be provided upon request.
-Cognet Limited will ensure that all awarding bodies it contracts with are GDPR compliant.
+Cognet Occupational Safety and Health Limited will ensure that all awarding bodies it contracts with are GDPR compliant.

 In line with awarding body regulatory requirements and requirements to deliver future services such as certificate reprints and the confirmation of awards, this basic learner-level data will be held by Cognet indefinitely.